 If your electricity bill has suddenly gone through the roof but your cooling habits haven't changed, a Freon leak could be the culprit.
 An air conditioner with low refrigerant has to work much harder and run for longer periods to try and cool your home to the temperature you’ve set.
 This constant operation uses a significant amount of extra energy, which shows up on your monthly bill.
 This not only costs you money but also puts a huge amount of strain on your AC’s components, leading to premature wear and tear.
 Keeping an eye on your energy usage can help you spot an efficiency problem before it causes a major breakdown.

-What Causes Freon Leaks (and How to Prevent Them)
+What Causes Freon Leaks?
+(And How You Can Prevent Them)

 A Freon leak isn't just bad luck; it's usually the result of a specific problem within your air conditioning system.
 Understanding the common causes can help you protect your unit from damage.
 Most leaks boil down to three main culprits: corrosion, simple wear and tear, or physical damage.
 The good news is that with a little proactive care, you can often prevent these issues from leading to a costly repair.